Clinical-Genomics/docker-base-images/README.md

 # docker-base-images
-A collection of useful Dockerfiles to be used as base images for Dockerfiles
+A collection of useful Dockerfiles to be used as base images for more advanced Dockerfiles